Professional edition active

 • Infection may be acquired in utero or during delivery, and clinical manifestations may appear within hours or days of birth (early onset) or may be delayed up to several weeks (delayed onset).

-• Early-onset listeriosis manifests soon after birth as sepsis with circulatory insufficiency, respiratory insufficiency, or both.
+• Early-onset listeriosis manifests soon after birth as sepsis with circulatory and/or respiratory compromise.

 • In delayed-onset listeriosis, full-term, previously healthy neonates present with meningitis or sepsis.

-• Do cultures or polymerase chain reaction testing for L. monocytogenes on pregnant women with unexplained febrile illness and on sick neonates.
+• Perform cultures or PCR testing for L. monocytogenes in pregnant patients with unexplained febrile illness and in sick neonates.

-• Pregnant women should avoid food products that may be contaminated by L. monocytogenes.
+• Pregnant patients should avoid food products that may be contaminated by L. monocytogenes.

 Drugs Mentioned In This Article